-Consider a few of these strategies on how to move forward:
+Consider these strategies on how to move forward and succeed:

 With consistency and perseverance, good things happen.

 When you take a structured and monthly approach to content creation, you’ll find that progress happens.
-Things get moved forward, your library of content assets increase in search value, and so much more.
+Things get moved forward, your library of content assets increases in search value, and so much more.

 And when you look back over a quarter or two, your consistent investments will build awareness for your brand, increase credibility and trust in your business and help you stay “top of mind” with existing clients and prospects—the business results of what content marketing promises.

 How are you doing?

 Have you taken a structured approach to your online marketing?
 Are you having success?
 Please share your experience.